tenbosch/knmp_config/README.md

 # KNMP
 **K**ubernetes **N**GINX **M**ySQL **P**HP

 I created this to learn and demonstrate Kubernetes.
 I've tried to incorporate many kubernetes features including deployments, configmaps, secrets, services, load balancer, persistent volumes (via NFS) and more.
 This is designed to run on-premises.
-I've tested this in several environments (kubeadm, rancher, bare metal the hard way, EKS).
+I've tested this in several environments (kubeadm, Rancher, bare metal the hard way, GKE, and EKS).
 I also have a version that runs on Raspberry Pi's.
-For that, you can use MariaDB ARM container instead of MySQL.
+For that, you'll have to use MariaDB ARM container instead of MySQL.

 The app is a very simple contacts editor.
 It allows you to view, create, and edit simple contact information.
 The front-end is a multi-pod load-balanced NGINX web server.
 The load balancer is MetalLB.
 The app is written in PHP.
 The database is MySQL.
 All files are hosted on a NFS server using persistent volumes, including the PHP code and the MySQL database.
 Passwords are stored in secrets.